 Cricket Australia CEO, James Sutherland said:

-Australian Cricketers’ Association Chief Executive Alistair Nicholson added:
+Australian Cricketers’ Association Chief Executive Alistair Nicholson said: